rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

   | post index | "Relay" number or "[0-9]*" if none, or "" if no postfix.|
   | match | Regexp expression to match the full topic.|

-There are some details and cautions concerning the use of this helper proc.
+There are some details and cautions concerning the use of this helper procedure.
 Contact the author for further support.

 #### mqttLog